 Who can resist a sweet bouquet of decorated hearts from a small child?
-The reciever of this precious valentine is going to be overjoyed by the hard work and creativity that went into this one.
+The receiver of this precious valentine is going to be overjoyed by the hard work and creativity that went into this one.
 I just folded over a few different colored pieces of paper and traced heart shapes down the side of each one.
-My 4 year old then cut each of them out himself and decorated them.
+My four year old then cut each of them out himself and decorated them.
 He was so proud of his creation by the end because he did all the work himself.
 I helped him glue each heart on and then we drew the stems together.

 - 3 or 4 sheets of colored paper

 - Keep one piece of paper for your bouquet and fold all of the others in half.

 - Draw one half of your heart shape down the fold of each piece, making sure that the middle of your hearts fall on the fold.

 - Cut them all out and draw designs on them as you like.

 - Glue them all down starting with the ones on top and layering down to form a bouquet shape.